iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 <a name="StatusList2021CredentialBuilder+purpose"></a>

 ### statusList2021CredentialBuilder.purpose(purpose) ⇒ [<code>StatusList2021CredentialBuilder</code>](#StatusList2021CredentialBuilder)
-Sets the purpose of the [StatusList2021Credential](#StatusList2021Credential) that is being created
+Sets the purpose of the [StatusList2021Credential](#StatusList2021Credential) that is being created.

 **Kind**: instance method of [<code>StatusList2021CredentialBuilder</code>](#StatusList2021CredentialBuilder)